-NEW YORK (AP) - The U.S. stock market slid lower to start the week, following declines in European markets.
+NEW YORK (AP) - The stock market is ending lower following weaker earnings from banks.

 SANTA ANA, Calif.
 (AP) - The Mexican government Thursday began issuing birth certificates to its citizens at its consulates in the United States to make it easier for immigrants to obtain U.S. work permits, driver's licenses and protection from deportation.

 VERVIERS, Belgium (AP) - Belgian security forces killed two terror suspects with links to Syria in a fierce shootout in the eastern city of Verviers on Thursday and arrested another, foiling a major and imminent attack against police buildings, authorities said.

 NEW YORK (AP) - As predicted, this year's flu vaccine is doing a pretty crummy job.
 Health officials say a new study shows it's only 23 percent effective.

 NEW YORK (AP) - Disappointing results from Bank of America, Citigroup and other companies nudged the stock market lower Thursday.
 Target rose after the retailer announced plans to close down its stores in Canada.